 Coffee continues to be one of the most rapidly evolving markets in the food and beverage industry.
 However, producers are operating in an increasingly challenging environment.
 Climate change is leading to rising temperatures and new rainfall patterns, the result is increased volatility in crop yields, creating price fluctuations and unreliable incomes.
 We’re committed to working with organisations such as Fairtrade, UTZ and the Rainforest Alliance to protect workers, their communities and the environment to ensure that they can continue to sustainably produce ingredients for one of the world’s most consumed beverages.

-By the end of 2020, 50% of our own-brand coffee will be certified to Fairtrade, UTZ or Rainforest Alliance standards and/or certified as organic.
+By the end of 2020, 100% of our own-brand coffee will be certified to Fairtrade, UTZ or Rainforest Alliance standards and/or certified as organic.
+So far, we have reached 60% of the certification.
 It’s important to remember that production of coffee beans is very labour intensive and sustainable production cannot happen overnight if farmers are to keep up with the demand for this commodity.

 Meat & Poultry

 At Lidl, we are committed to quality, and we know that local tastes best.
-That’s why 100% of our fresh meat and poultry is sourced on the island of Ireland.
-By the end of 2017 100% of our fresh meat and poultry will be Bord Bia Quality Assured meaning that each product is approved to the highest Bord Bia standards.
+That’s why 100% of our fresh beef, lamb, pork, chicken and duck is sourced on the island of Ireland and certified to the Bord Bia Quality Assurance schemes, meaning that each product is approved to the highest Bord Bia quality standards.

 As part of the scheme, farmers are audited against a range of standards from animal health and welfare to traceability, as well as farm safety and environmental management.